-- 1. Founded in 1982, Toland House Properties Limited has become one of Northern Ireland's leading residential property developers.
+- Founded in 1982, Toland House Properties Limited has become one of Northern Ireland's leading residential property developers.
 They place a premium on quality resources and craftsmanship, sourcing bricks and tiles from throughout Europe, choosing specialist kilns and furnaces. - 2.
 In their Mill developments, they have focused on preserving and integrating original stonework.
-The result is a rare blend of the modern and traditional, enabling them to tailor each development in harmony with its environment. - 3.
-Recent developments include Summerhill in Dunadry, The Halls in Templepatrick (a National House-Building Council award winning development), Pigeontown Mews in Glenavy and Mount Eagles, Belfast. - 4.
+The result is a rare blend of the modern and traditional, enabling them to tailor each development in harmony with its environment. - Recent developments include Summerhill in Dunadry, The Halls in Templepatrick (a National House-Building Council award winning development), Pigeontown Mews in Glenavy and Mount Eagles, Belfast. - 4.
 Toland House Properties Limited welcomes this opportunity to response to the Council's invitation to join the debate on the key issues of strategic significance which are likely to influence the direction of future development within the Borough. - 5.
-The context for this representation is the Company's lands adjacent to Graingers Mill and Seven Mile Straight, Antrim.
-This land is not currently zoned under the Antrim Area Plan 1984-2001 and its alterations (AAP) nor the draft Antrim Area Plan 2005. - 6.
+The context for this representation is the Company's land adjacent to Old Mill and Shaneoguestown Road, Dunadry, which is not currently zoned under the Antrim Area Plan 1984-2001 and its alterations (AAP) nor the draft Antrim Area Plan 2005. - 6.
 We support the ambition and drive of ANBC in terms of its vision for the Council area however, having reviewed and considered the Local Development Plan, we consider the Plan to be unsound.
 The legal compliance tests have not been met, and the following policies contained within the Draft Plan Strategy are unsound. - 7.
-Below is a summary of our key comments and suggested modifications:
+Below is a summary of our key comments and suggested modifications;